Genetics, diet, and lifestyle factors all play a role in where your body stores fat.

 - Stand with a dumbbell in each hand, facing forward.
 You can also modify this movement by doing it from a sitting position.
 You don’t have to use a lot of weight, either — doing lots of reps with lighter weights might be better for toning your back.

-- Slowly raise the weights with your arms spread straight out, until your arms are parallel with the floor.
+- Slowly raise the weights out to sides away from your body until your arms are parallel with the floor.
 Don’t squeeze your shoulders or “shrug” while you do this.

 A seated cable row will work your back muscles, especially your latissimus dorsi.
 You can also mimic the motion of a row machine by simply sitting on a bench and using light dumbbells or a resistance band.